-4.6e) formulate a potential solution(s) to reshape health care and health policy systems that address structural racism incorporating physician advocacy.
+4.6e) Formulate a potential solution(s) to reshape health care and health policy systems that address structural racism incorporating physician advocacy

-Goal #5: Dedication to Lifelong Learning and Personal Wellness
+GOAL 5: Dedication to Lifelong Learning and Personal Wellness

-Objective #1 Practice evidence-based medicine
+Objective 1: To practice evidence-based medicine

-- 5.1a) demonstrate facility in using electronic databases and literature retrieval services. - 5.1b) learn to apply knowledge of study designs and statistical methods to appraise information about diagnostic tests and therapeutic interventions. - 5.1c) identify information pertinent to the care of patients.
+- 5.1a) Demonstrate facility in using electronic databases and literature retrieval services. - 5.1b) Apply knowledge of study designs and statistical methods to appraise information about diagnostic tests and therapeutic interventions. - 5.1c) Identify information pertinent to the care of patients.

-- 5.1d) learn to locate, appraise, and assimilate evidence from clinical guidelines, systematic reviews, and articles related to patients' problems. - 5.1e) demonstrate the use of web sites, on-line search engines, PDA-based programs, information services, and journals to locate information related to patients' health needs. - 5.1f) demonstrate clinical problem-solving skills using information resources.

-- 5.1g) demonstrate skills in hypothesis-building and deductive problem solving. - 5.1h) demonstrate the ability to appraise suitability of the information for clinical questions.
+- 5.1d) Identify, appraise, and assimilate evidence from clinical guidelines, systematic reviews, and articles related to patients' problems. - 5.1e) Demonstrate the use of web sites, on-line search engines, PDA-based programs, information services, and journals to locate information related to patients' health needs. - 5.1f) Demonstrate clinical problem-solving skills using information resources. - 5.1g) Demonstrate skills in hypothesis-building and deductive problem solving. - 5.1h) Demonstrate the ability to appraise suitability of the information for clinical questions.

-- 5.1i) critically read and assess the medical literature. - 5.1j) demonstrate the ability to assimilate the new information into care for health problems. - 5.1k) demonstrate the ability to utilize evidence-based medicine methodology to address patient care issues.
+- 5.1i) Critically assess the medical literature. - 5.1j) Demonstrate the ability to assimilate the new information into care for health problems. - 5.1k) Utilize evidence-based medicine methodology to address patient care issues.

-Objective #2 Recognize when to seek consultation
+Objective 2: To recognize when to seek consultation

-5.2a) identify the major disciplines in medicine.

-5.2b) identify the major diseases in each of the disciplines of medicine.
+- 5.2a) Identify the major disciplines in medicine. - 5.2b) Identify the major diseases in each of the disciplines of medicine.

-At the end of Phase 2, students should be able to: 5.2c) discuss the situations in which a consultant should be called.
+5.2c) Discuss the situations in which a consultant should be called.

-5.2d) integrate the input from consultations into a coherent diagnostic and treatment plan for their patients during the acting internship.
+5.2d) Integrate the input from consultations into a coherent diagnostic and treatment plan for their patients during the acting internship.

-Objective #3 Be able to learn from patients and all members of the health care team
+Objective 3: To demonstrate ability to learn from patients and all members of the health care team

-- 5.3a) function effectively in small group settings and laboratories. - 5.3b) define the roles of social workers, physician assistants, nurses, physical therapists, etc. in the care of patients.
+- 5.3a) Perform effectively in small group settings and laboratories. - 5.3b) Define the roles of social workers, physician assistants, nurses, physical therapists, etc. in the care of patients.

-- 5.3c) describe the advantages of an inter-professional approach to patient care. - 5.3d) demonstrate recognition of the patient's role as an integral member of the health care team.
+- 5.3c) Describe the advantages of an inter-professional approach to patientcare. - 5.3d) Demonstrate recognition of the patient's role as an integral member of the health care team.

-5.3e) demonstrate an ability to work effectively with all members of the health care team during their acting internship.
+5.3e) Demonstrate an ability to work effectively with all members of the healthcare team during their acting internship.

-Objective #4: To develop an understanding of one's own strengths, weaknesses, biases and fears
+Objective 4: To develop an understanding of one's own strengths, weaknesses, biases and fears

-5.4a) identify their optimal learning style.

-5.4b) identify methods which enable them to learn most effectively in a variety of educational modalities-lecture, small group, laboratory.

-5.4c) identify gaps in their knowledge of the basic sciences.

-5.4d) identify weaknesses in their ability to perform a simple history and physical.
+- 5.4a) Identify their optimal learning style. - 5.4b) Identify methods which enable them to learn most effectively in a variety of educational modalities-lecture, small group, laboratory. - 5.4c) Identify gaps in their knowledge of the basic sciences. - 5.4d) Identify weaknesses in their ability to perform a simple history and physical.

-- 5.4e) identify areas of weakness in their ability to perform a complex history and physical. - 5.4f) identify areas of weakness in their communication skills. - 5.4g) identify areas of weakness in their clinical knowledge. - 5.4h) acknowledge one's own errors and reflect critically on one's own performance.
+- 5.4e) Identify areas of weakness in their ability to perform a complex history and physical. - 5.4f) Identify areas of weakness in their communication skills. - 5.4g) Identify areas of weakness in their clinical knowledge. - 5.4h) Acknowledge one's own errors and reflect critically on one's own performance.

-Objective #5: Develop the skills to attain self-awareness and maintain personal wellness.
+Objective 5: To develop the skills to attain self-awareness and maintain personal wellness.

-- 5.5a) develop self-care practices to maintain personal wellness in their physical, emotional, spiritual, intellectual and social spheres. - 5.5b) develop stress management and personal resilience strategies. - 5.5c) identify personal maladaptive behaviors including substance abuse and psychological issues; identify appropriate resources and networks for support and seek care as needed. - 5.5d) recognize the importance of advocating for themselves and others. - 5.5e) identify resources to establish and maintain financial wellbeing.
+- 5.5a) Develop self-care practices to maintain personal wellness in their physical, emotional, spiritual, intellectual and social spheres. - 5.5b) Develop stress management and personal resilience strategies. - 5.5c) Identify personal maladaptive behaviors including substance abuse and psychological issues; identify appropriate resources and networks for support and seek care as needed. - 5.5d) Recognize the importance of advocating for themselves and others. - 5.5e) Identify resources to establish and maintain financial wellbeing.

-5.5f) utilize resources to enhance personal wellness to promote and maintain a sustainable work-life balance that will allow for optimal patient care.
+5.5f) Utilize resources to enhance personal wellness to promote and maintain a sustainable work-life balance that will allow for optimal patient care.

-Goal #6: Development of Effective Skills in Education and Communication
+GOAL 6: Development of Effective Skills in Education and Communication